 If your retailer requires a GS1 issued certificate, then you must obtain your barcode numbers directly from GS1.

-*Amazon is on the Management Board of the nonprofit company named GS1.
-Amazon’s website recommends that you obtain your barcodes directly from GS1 and states that they are verifying the validity of a Product ID (UPC code) against GS1’s GEPIR database.
+*Amazon’s website recommends that you obtain your barcodes directly from GS1 and states that they are verifying the validity of a Product ID (UPC code) against GS1’s GEPIR database.
 This does not necessarily mean that the barcode numbers sold by Speedy Barcodes or any other reseller will not work on Amazon.
 Be sure to read on for more information.